whiteduck-training/spec-driven-development/1_intro_to_spec_kit.md

     ```
     /constitution Emphasize testing, accessibility, and performance budgets.
 Enforce TypeScript strict mode and 95% unit test coverage on core domain.
     ```
+    or
+    ```
+    /constitution Create principles focused on code quality, testing standards, user experience consistency, and performance requirements
+    ```
+    or
+    ```
+    /constitution Create principles focused on code quality, testing standards, user experience consistency, and performance requirements.
+Use "uv init --package -p 3.12" for initializing a project, "uv add" to add packages, "uv run" to execute stuff.
+    After every task and unit of work commit it and push it.
+    ```

 2. Then create your first spec:
     ```
     /specify Build a minimal web app that stores timeboxed notes.
 Each note has a title, tags, and 1-minute timer.
 Offline-first, local data.